vandat2614/CvT/README.md

 This project evaluates the performance of Convolutional Vision Transformers (CvT) against traditional CNN (ResNet-18) and Vision Transformer (ViT-B) architectures.
 Additionally, we experiment a lightweight CvT variant for efficient leaf classification.

-We provide an interactive demo application that allows you to test different models on your own leaf images:

 ![Demo Interface](figures/app.png)